This post contains affiliate links that earn commissions from qualifying purchases.

 Mary Oliver herself is an acclaimed poet, and her tone is friendly and witty and easy to follow.
 From the text:

-If you’ve ever been captivated by the magic of language, then you have already experienced the power of poetry.
-The concepts you’ll learn in working with poetry can be applied to all forms, including fiction, journalism, and copywriting.
-So do yourself a favor and start collecting some writing resources that deal exclusively with poetry reading and writing.
+If you’ve ever been captivated by the magic of language, then you’ve already experienced the power of poetry.
+The concepts you’ll learn in working with poetry can be applied to all forms of writing, including fiction, journalism, and copywriting.
+So do yourself a favor and start collecting some writing resources that deal with poetry.
 Having read dozens of books on poetry, I recommend starting with A Poetry Handbook.